kwikius/mixer_lang/README.md

 Expressions
 -----------
-Expressions consists of operations on Symbols, Inputs and outputs.
+Expressions consists of operations on Symbols, Inputs, Volatiles and Outputs.
 An operation can only be done on objects of the same type.
 For example an integer multiplication by a double is disallowed.
 The reason is to to keep operations as small as possible, so casting must be explicit.
 (Casting TODO)